jesse-ai/docs/docs/strategies/events.md

 ## on\_increased\_position
 The size of the position has been increased with the execution of an order.

-This event is only fired if your strategy is entering positions in more than one point.
+This event is fired if your strategy is entering positions in more than one point.
 For Example:

 ```py
 def go_long(self):
     self.buy = [